On Air Now

 Someone has turned Mahler’s Symphony No. 2 (‘Resurrection’) into a Cuban Rumba and it’s pretty darn uplifting.

-But this pianist hath no fear.
-In fact, Joachim Horsley has reimagined ‘Resurrection’ in a totally new arrangement based on three Cuban Rumba styles – Guanguanco, Yambú, and Colombia.
+But this pianist has done something really interesting: Joachim Horsley has reimagined ‘Resurrection’ in three Cuban Rumba styles – Guanguanco, Yambú, and Colombia.

-Instead of the melodramatic lyrics in the closing verse (“Die shall I in order to live.
-Rise again, yes, rise again, will you, my heart, in an instant!
-That for which you suffered, to God will it lead you!”), Joachim’s choir produces a series of ghostly noises without lyrics, almost in the style of an a cappella group.
+The melodramatic lyrics in the closing verse (“Die shall I in order to live.
+Rise again, yes, rise again, will you, my heart, in an instant!”), are replaced with a series of ghostly, wordless noises, while the immense percussive sounds are recreated in the inner structure of the piano.

 It’s kind of genius.